superhaNds/superhaNds.github.io/_posts/2017-10-10-alg-struct.md

 tags: algebraic-structures java monoids groups reduce
 ---

-Algebraic structures such as groups and monoids are quite often constructed in programming with various language.
-Programmers have been implementing such structures even though they did not know their formal definitionand they didn't need to since the patterns that arise are quite natural.
+Algebraic structures such as groups and monoids are quite often constructed in programming with various languages.
+Programmers have been implementing such structures even though they did not know their formal definition; and they didn't need to, since these patterns arise quite naturally.

-Some languages make use of such concepts explicitly and perhaps even have libraries named after their algebraic equivalent.
-Moreover, it is easier and more useful to define them in certain programming languages.
+Certain programming languages make use of such concepts explicitly and even have libraries named after their algebraic equivalent.
+Moreover, it is easier and more useful to define them in certain  languages.
 Haskell is known for using extensive mathematical terminology, usually by referencing concepts from category theory present in the theoretical background of the language.
+This makes sense given that Haskell is purely functional and has a clear separation of IO and pure computations.

-Let us examine some basic algebraic structures from the point of view of Java, a language in which it is rare to see such concepts implemented or used.
+Let us examine some basic algebraic structures from the point of view of Java, a language in which it is rare to see such concepts implemented or used (explicitly).
 It is also worth noting that since Java 8, it is easier to define them since we can now use functions as data through functional interfaces.

 ## Semigroups ##